defi-wonderland/grants-stack-indexer-v2/.github/pull_request_template.md

 # 🤖 Linear

-Closes lin-XXX
+Closes GIT-XXX

 ## Description

 ## Checklist before requesting a review

 -   [ ] I have conducted a self-review of my code.
 -   [ ] I have conducted a QA.
 -   [ ] If it is a core feature, I have included comprehensive tests.